 - An overview of labor laws

 About The Pennsylvania Family Institute

 The Mission of the Pennsylvania Family Institute is to strengthen families by restoring to public life the traditional, foundational principles and values essential for the well-being of society.
-We are the only full-time, professionally staffed non-profit organization representing family values—your values—in the state capitol.
-We encourage responsible citizenship and involvement in civic affairs to promote respect for life, family, marriage and religious liberty.
+It is the only full-time, professionally staffed non-profit organization representing family values—your values—in the state capitol.
+It encourages responsible citizenship and involvement in civic affairs to promote respect for life, family, marriage and religious liberty.